How to apply for a Tier 4 student visa outside the UK

-Receiving your visa
+- Receiving your visa

-If your visa is for fewer than six months, it is issued as a vignette (sticker) in your passport.
+If your visa is for fewer than six months, you receive a vignette (sticker) in your passport.
 Check the end date is correct.

 If your visa is for longer than six months, you receive a 30-day vignette (sticker) in your passport, so that you can enter the UK.
 You must travel to the UK during this 30-day period.

 When you arrive in the UK, you collect a biometric residence permit (BRP).
 This is your visa.

 The 30 days either starts 30 days before the course start date on your CAS or seven days before your intended date of travel to the UK (as stated on your application), whichever is later.

-If you don’t travel to the UK during this 30-day period, you must apply for another vignette if you still want to travel to the UK.
+If you don’t travel to the UK during this 30-day period, you must apply and pay for another vignette if you still want to travel to the UK.

 You need to give your biometric information again, but you don’t have to submit a new Tier 4 application.

 - Arriving in the UK

 You can arrive in the UK up to one month before your course start date if your course is six months or longer, or a pre-sessional course that is less than six months.

-You can arrive seven days before your course start date if your course is less than six months.
+You can arrive seven days before your course start date if your course is fewer than six months long.

 When you arrive in the UK, you must show the Border Force Officer (BFO):